CrazyProger1/FastPy/README.md

 ## Features

 - Transpailable to C++.
-Therefore compiled.
-Therefore fast
+Therefore, compiled.
+Therefore, fast
 - Easy intuitive syntax, similar to Python
 - Statically typed
 - Easy expandable
-- Flexible, you can customize it for you or fully rewrite each component
+- Flexible, you can customize it for yourself or completely rewrite each component
+- Built-in logging system

 ## Customizing